ipd-tools/ipd/README.md

 We can see that:

-- The predicted outcomes are more correlated with the covariate than the true outcomes (plot A).
+- The predicted outcomes are more correlated with the covariate than the true outcomes (panels A and B).
-- The predicted outcomes are not perfect substitutes for the true outcomes (plot B).
+- The predicted outcomes are not perfect substitutes for the true outcomes (panel C).

 ### Model Fitting

 We compare two non-IPD approaches to analyzing the data to methods included in the `ipd` package.
+The two non-IPD benchmarks are the ‘naive’ method and the ‘classic’ method.
+The ‘naive’ treats the predicted outcomes as if they were observed and regresses the predictions on the covariates of interest without calibration.
+The ‘classic’ uses only the subset of labeled observations where we observe the true outcome.
+The IPD methods are listed in alphabetical order by method name.
 A summary comparison is provided in the table below, followed by the specific calls for each method:

     #>                    Estimate Std.
 Error
     #> Naive                  0.49      0.015